Beaches of Nice miss July Saturday crush after attack

 Security fears have been hurting France's vital tourism industry, typically responsible for about 7 percent of GDP, since a series of Islamist militant attacks began in January 2015, most of them in the capital.

 Fewer than two dozen of Galion's 250 deck-chairs were occupied on Saturday afternoon.
-There was a similar scene about 50 meters along the sea front at the Plage Ruhl.
+There was a similar scene about 50 metres along the sea front at the Plage Ruhl.

 This time last year, manager Marie-Jose Malacarne was taking 15,000 euros a day.
 This Saturday she doubts she will take more than 3,000.